01 of 04

 03 of 04

 The temple-shaped chariots in the Puri Rath Yatra festival have special meaning.
 The concept is explained in the holy text, the Katha Upanishad.
-Accordingly, the chariot represents the body, and the soul is the deity inside the chariot.
+The chariot represents the body, and the deity inside the chariot is the soul.
 Wisdom acts as the charioteer that controls the mind and its thoughts.

 04 of 04